 When Larson started the final lap of the event, he stabilized his advantage to more than 10 seconds over Elliott.
 With no challenges lurking behind, Larson was able to come back around and claim the checkered flag for the win.

-In his seventh full-time season and career start No. 238, Larson captured his eighth NASCAR Cup Series career victory, his second win of the season and his first crown jewel event in NASCAR with his first Coke 600 title.
+In his seventh full-time season and career start No. 238, Larson captured his eighth NASCAR Cup Series career victory, his second win of the season, his first victory at Charlotte and his first crown jewel event in NASCAR with his first Coke 600 title.
 He also joined teammate Bowman and Truex as the only competitors to win multiple races through the first 15 races of this year’s Cup season.

 “It feels good,” Larson said on FOX.
 “It was not easy.
 I felt like I had to fight off William [Byron] and Chase [Elliott] a lot.
 It kind of worked out there that last run.
 [Erik Jones] had to pit and pulled out in front of me.
 I just towed with him for a while and stretched my lead out.
 We had a good car there that last run.
 Awesome, it feels great to be the guy that helped Mr. [Hendrick] break that record finally.
 This is awesome…Just very lucky that Mr. H was able to put a deal for me.
 It’s just awesome.
 I’m living dream, for sure.”